Coffee: Coffeehouses

+Café Central in Vienna, Austria.
+A staple of the Viennese coffee house tradition, it has remained open since 1876.

 Widely known as coffeehouses or cafés, establishments serving prepared coffee or other hot beverages have existed for over 500 years.
 The first coffeehouse in Constantinople was opened in 1475 by traders arriving from Damascus and Aleppo.

 A contemporary term for a person who makes coffee beverages, often a coffeehouse employee, is a barista.
 The Specialty Coffee Association of Europe and the Specialty Coffee Association of America have been influential in setting standards and providing training.

 Break

 The coffee break in the United States and elsewhere is a short mid-morning rest period granted to employees.
 It originated in the late 19th century in Stoughton, Wisconsin, with the wives of Norwegian immigrants.
 The city celebrates this every year with the Stoughton Coffee Break Festival.
 In 1951, Time noted that "since the war, the coffee break has been written into union contracts".

-The term subsequently became common through a Pan-American Coffee Bureau ad campaign of 1952 which urged consumers, "Give yourself a Coffee-Break – and Get What Coffee Gives to You."
+In 1952, the term became common through a Pan-American Coffee Bureau ad campaign which urged consumers, "Give yourself a Coffee-Break – and Get What Coffee Gives to You."
 John B. Watson, a behavioral psychologist who worked with Maxwell House later in his career, helped to popularize coffee breaks within American culture.